 - Let simmer for 5 minutes, until smooth

-- Drain the chickpeas and add them to the sauce, mixing thoroughly*
+- Add the chickpeas to the sauce, mixing thoroughly*

 - Bring some salted water to a boil and cook the pasta

 - Drain the pasta when al dente (saving some pasta water) and add it to the pan with the chickpea sauce

 - Use the pasta water, little by little, to reach the perfect creamy texture